-Somewhat alarmed, Red takes off his pack and lifts his shirt to examine his injuries, wondering if he’s bleeding more than he’d realized.
-The wounds don’t look so bad though: he’s probably just losing his second wind.
+Alarmed, Red takes off his pack and lifts his shirt to examine his injuries, wondering if he’s bleeding more than he’d realized.
+They’re not particularly deep, however, and he realizes he’s probably just losing his second wind.
 Red relaxes and digs out a potion from his bag to disinfect and coagulate the wounds.
 Some paper towels serve to wipe up the blood, and once he feels the tender scabs already forming beneath his fingers he puts his shirt back on.

 The steady hum of the fans provide a soothing ambiance.
 Red rests his head against the cool wall as he takes deep breaths of clean air and considers the training so far.